GManTheMarioGuy/rustrict/README.md

 - Performant
   - O(n) analysis and censoring
   - No `regex` (uses custom trie)
-  - 3 MB/s in `release` mode
+  - 4 MB/s in `release` mode
   - 100 KB/s in `debug` mode

 ## Limitations

-- Mostly English/emoji
+- Mostly English/emoji only
 - Censoring removes most diacritics (accents)
 - Does not detect right-to-left profanity while analyzing, so...
 - Censoring forces Unicode to be left-to-right